top of page

 My research interests include intergenerational trauma, neural threat circuitry and PTSD therapies.
 I also co-mentor our functional magnetic resonance imaging (fMRI) analysis team to lead Resting State neuroimaging projects.
 My goals are to understand how trauma and adversity affect neural circuitry in regions important to emotion regulation, fear response and posttraumatic symptoms.

-In my free time I enjoy writing baking, poetry, and advising Heal-Move-Shift, a 501(c)(3), a nonprofit dedicated to facilitating disease prevention and wellness seminars throughout grade schools in Michigan.
+In my free time I enjoy writing baking, poetry, and advising Heal-Move-Shift, a 501(c)(3), a nonprofit dedicated to facilitating disease prevention and wellness seminars throughout grade schools in Michigan

 thumbnail_Anais_Crop.jpg

-Anaïs Stenson, Ph.D. is an Assistant Professor in the Department of Psychiatry and Behavioral Sciences at the Wayne State University School of Medicine.
+Anaïs Stenson, PhD was an Assistant Professor in the Department of Psychiatry and Behavioral Sciences at the Wayne State University School of Medicine.
 She received her Ph.D. in Psychology in 2017 from Emory University.
-After completing her doctorate, she was a postdoctoral fellow with Dr. Tanja Jovanovic, first as part of the Grady Trauma Project at Emory University School of Medicine, and then with the Detroit Trauma Project at Wayne State University School of Medicine.
+After completing her doctorate, she was a postdoctoral fellow with Dr. Tanja Jovanovic, first as part of the Grady Trauma Project at Emory University School of Medicine, and then with the Detroit Trauma Project at Wayne State University School of Medicine, before taking up her current postion as a Program Officer in the Clinical Neuroscience of HIV and Human Mobility and HIV Division of AIDS Research at the NIMH. â€‹

 Casey.jpg